ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 this way allows the proxy to reuse server-facing sockets for multiple connections and support the forwarding mode of proxying.

-QUIC packets can be either tunnelled within an HTTP/3 proxy connection using QUIC DATAGRAM frames {{!DGRAM=I-D.ietf-quic-datagram}}, or be forwarded directly alongside an HTTP/3 proxy connection on the same set of IP addresses and UDP ports.
+QUIC packets can be either tunnelled within an HTTP proxy connection using HTTP Datagram frames {{!HTTP-DGRAM=I-D.schinazi-quic-h3-datagram}}, or be forwarded directly alongside an HTTP/3 proxy connection on the same set of IP addresses and UDP ports.
 The use of forwarded mode requires the consent of both the client and the proxy.